Mormon cosmology: Adam/Michael, under the Adam–God doctrine

-Heavenly Mother and the Holy Ghost
+Heavenly Mother and Holy Ghost

 The official doctrine of the LDS Church includes the existence of "heavenly parents", which is generally understood to refer to the goddess Heavenly Mother, who exists alongside God the Father and is his wife.

 God the Father, Jesus Christ, and the Holy Ghost are recognized as the three constituent entities of the Godhead.
 The Holy Ghost has a spirit body, in contrast with the Heavenly Father and Jesus Christ, who have physical celestial bodies of flesh and bones.

-Other worlds and extraterrestrial life
+Extraterrestrial life and other planets

-Mormon cosmology teaches that the Earth is not unique, but that it is one of many inhabited planets, each planet created for the purpose of bringing about the "immortality and eternal life" (i.e., the exaltation) of humanity.
+Mormon cosmology teaches that the Earth is not unique, but that it is one of many inhabited planets, and each planet created for the purpose of bringing about the "immortality and eternal life" (i.e., the exaltation) of humanity.
 These worlds were, according to doctrine, created by Jehovah, the pre-mortal Jesus.
 Because Mormonism holds that Jesus created the universe, yet his father, God the Father, once dwelt upon an earth as a mortal, it may be interpreted that Mormonism teaches the existence of a multiverse, and it is not clear if the other inhabited worlds mentioned in Mormon scripture and teachings refers to planets within this universe or not.
 Mormon leaders and theologians have taught that these inhabitants are similar or identical to humans, and that they too are subject to the atonement of Jesus.
-The earth that God the Father dwelt on as a mortal was not, however, created by Jehovah or subject to his atonement, but existed previously.

 The doctrine of other worlds is found in Mormon scripture, in the endowment ceremony, and in the teachings of Joseph Smith.
 In addition, many LDS Church leaders and theologians have elaborated on these principles through exegesis or speculation, and many of these ideas are widely accepted among Mormons.
+The LDS Church teaches that after death and resurrection, that exalted adherents will continue having marital sexual relations, create worlds, and have spirit children over which they will govern as gods.